freifunk/videoodyssee-api/ansible/README.md

 ## Deploy
+1. Naviagate to the ansible folder.
-1 .
+2 .
 Update the hosts.yaml file with your api domain name.
 The hosts.yaml file will look like this

    ```
    all: